Xoggas/Just-Shapes-Beats-Level-Loader-Mod/README.md

 4. A button with name `Xoggas` will appear on the toolbar, click it and select a Level Parser option.
 5. Click `Choose JSB directory` and find your game folder.
 6. Click `Create Folders` button.
 7. Select the `Song Name` field and write a level name here.
-> Use only capital letters
+(Use only capital letters)
 8. Select the `Artist Name` and write an artist name here.
+(Here you can use small and capital letters)
 9. Drag your level file into the `Normal Level` and `Hardcore Level` fields.
 > If you want to make different levels for normal and hardcore you will need to create two separate files
 10. Drag the song file into the `Song` field.